oracle-quickstart/oci-hpc-oke/README.md

 Oracle Cloud Infrastructure Container Engine for Kubernetes (OKE) is a fully-managed, scalable, and highly available service that you can use to deploy your containerized applications to the cloud.

-Please visit OKE documentation page for more information: https://docs.oracle.com/en-us/iaas/Content/ContEng/Concepts/contengoverview.htm
+Please visit the [OKE documentation page](https://docs.oracle.com/en-us/iaas/Content/ContEng/Concepts/contengoverview.htm) for more information.

 This guide has the instructions for deploying an OKE cluster using H100 & A100 bare metal nodes with RDMA connectivity using the [GPU Operator](https://github.com/NVIDIA/gpu-operator) and [Network Operator](https://github.com/Mellanox/network-operator).